splunk/public-o11y-docs/apm/apm-spans-traces/apm-errors.rst

 To generate endpoint-level Monitoring MetricSets, Splunk APM turns endpoint spans, which are spans with ``span.kind = SERVER`` or ``span.kind = CONSUMER``, into error metric data.
 If a span is considered an error per the Error rules in Splunk APM, that span counts towards errors in the Monitoring MetricSet for the endpoint associated with that span.

-Service-level Monitoring MetricSets are based on the number of error spans in each of the service’s endpoints.
+Service-level Monitoring MetricSets are based on the number of error spans in each of the service's endpoints.

 Server-side and client-side error counting
 --------------------------------------------